USA – MIAMI, FL

 This session will identify new vulnerabilities in well known Building Automation System components, as well as the state of the existing code bases in that sector.
 She will give a demonstration on how an attacker would persist on Level 1 and hide traces of the attack and exploitation from the OT team and even an incident response team.
 Given the need to pre-stage attacks and persist, this will become increasingly important as detection improves.

-Brian Proctor, Director of Strategic Accounts, will give our sponsor stage presentation on Thursday, January 17th at 10:45 AM.
+Dennis Murphy, Director of OT Technical Support, will give our sponsor stage presentation on Thursday, January 17th at 10:45 AM.
 He will join some of today’s leading ICS asset owners who are achieving their organizational goals with the help of ICS security monitoring.

 Actions Not Words: A Candid Conversation with Asset Owners About Their ICS Cybersecurity Programs